MCP Servers

 Tools / Data Sources / Services

-When the AI assistant processes a user request, it automatically invokes tools connected via MCP servers as needed.
+When the active AI assistant (AIRGAP Assistant or AIRGAP Lite Assistant) processes a user request, it automatically invokes tools connected via MCP servers as needed.
 Users simply make requests in natural language — no special commands required.

 MCP in Air-Gapped Environments